matthew-brett/uob-jupyterhub/notes.md

 I enabled the Kubernetes API via
 <https://console.cloud.google.com/apis/library/container.googleapis.com>.

-I used the web console.
-It wouldn't start on Firefox, so I went to Chrome.
+I initially used the web shell via the [web console](https://console.cloud.google.com).
+The web shell wouldn't start on Firefox, so I went to Chrome.
+Later I installed the [Google Cloud SDK](https://cloud.google.com/sdk) locally, as I got bored of being automatically disconnected from the web shell.

 `europe-west2` appears to be the right *region* for the UK:
 <https://cloud.google.com/compute/docs/regions-zones/#available>.